HB-2288

 2026-06-11

-Amends Pennsylvania's Unfair Trade Practices and Consumer Protection Law to require platforms that collect user-generated content for AI training purposes to disclose that fact to users.
+Amends Pennsylvania's Unfair Trade Practices and Consumer Protection Law to require platforms that collect user-generated content for AI training to disclose that fact to users.
 The disclosure must be presented at sign-up, must be separate from the platform's terms of service, and each user must acknowledge receipt before being allowed to post content.
-The bill does not create its own penalty structure but integrates into the existing UTPCPL enforcement framework, meaning the Attorney General and District Attorneys can enforce violations.
-Takes effect 90 days after enactment.
+Enforcement falls under the existing UTPCPL framework administered by the Attorney General and District Attorneys.
+The bill is narrowly scoped — it imposes a single disclosure-and-acknowledgment obligation with no bias testing, impact assessment, or other governance requirements.

 Summary

-Amends Pennsylvania's Unfair Trade Practices and Consumer Protection Law to require platforms that collect user-generated content for AI training purposes to disclose that fact to users.
+Amends Pennsylvania's Unfair Trade Practices and Consumer Protection Law to require platforms that collect user-generated content for AI training to disclose that fact to users.
 The disclosure must be presented at sign-up, must be separate from the platform's terms of service, and each user must acknowledge receipt before being allowed to post content.
-The bill does not create its own penalty structure but integrates into the existing UTPCPL enforcement framework, meaning the Attorney General and District Attorneys can enforce violations.
-Takes effect 90 days after enactment.
+Enforcement falls under the existing UTPCPL framework administered by the Attorney General and District Attorneys.
+The bill is narrowly scoped — it imposes a single disclosure-and-acknowledgment obligation with no bias testing, impact assessment, or other governance requirements.

 Enforcement & Penalties